Rushiraj98/MentalHealthSD/README.md

 # MentalHealthSD
 ## Accelerate Mental Health Engineering

+### This project was created as apart of a hackathon organized by lablab.ai
+Members:
+1. Cliona Chee
+2. Amar Sai Teja
+3. Daniele
+4. Rushiraj Chavan

 ### Log in to spatial.io metaverse.
 ### Get into Chrolove Chromotherapy room with VR headset or with phone with VR feature or Apple devices with AR features.